ashwin-murali-c1x/EDA/README.md

 # EDA
-Exploratory Data Analysis on Capacity logs, Impression logs, Click logs, Pixel logs
+Exploratory Data Analysis on Capacity logs, Impression logs, Click logs, Pixel logs (Data Source)

 EDA is a philosophy as to how we dissect a dataset, what we look for, how we look and how we interpret.
 EDA heavily uses the collection of techniques that we call statistical graphics.
 The objectives of EDA are to:
   1. maximize insight into a data set